The macOS Big Sur 11.2.2 update wipes out a glaring issue, but problems have slipped into the company’s latest upgrade.

-You can downgrade from macOS Big Sur to macOS Catalina.
+If you run into major issues on macOS Big Sur 11.2.2, you can downgrade your Mac’s software.
 There is no time limit and it’s easy if you have a good backup for your Mac.

-If you want to get your Mac off of macOS Big Sur, you just need to start your Mac in safe mode and choose Restore from Time Machine Backup.
+If you want to get your Mac off of macOS Big Sur 11.2.2, you just need to start your Mac in safe mode and choose Restore from Time Machine Backup.

 This will take some time, so you’ll need to stay patient, but it’s an option if you can’t wait for Apple to release the next version of macOS Big Sur.

-For more on macOS Big Sur 11.1, please check out our guide.
+For more on macOS Big Sur 11.3 and the beta, check out our guide.